yayuyang/PVSizer_Tool_AlphaVersion/README.md

 ## Core Features

-This tool offers three primary analysis modes
+This tool offers three primary analysis modulars

 -  **single_run** Performs a detailed 24-hour simulation to evaluate the impact of IBRs on distribution networks for a single, user-defined PV and BESS configuration.
 -  **traversal** Conducts a global traversal analysis to map the feasible operating regions for different PV and BESS capacities.